 The practice of cladding wooden windows and door frames in zinc or steel first began in the early 20th Century.
 Aside from being reinforced to provide strength and extra insulation, kalamein doors also had a unique, unmistakable appearance, which varied according to what kind of metal was used.
 A hardy but plain industrial door might be clad in unassuming zinc, while the front doors of an upmarket apartment building might have an ostentatious, baroque appearance after being clad in polished brass or copper.

-The name of the products was a reference to the mineral calamine, which provides the ore from which zinc is produced.
+The name of the end products of kalamein doors was a reference to the mineral calamine, which provides the ore from which zinc is produced.
 The term “kalamein” is now used to describe any architectural element that involves the cladding of wood with sheet metal.

 Heather and Little have been fabricating kalamein doors since they first became fashionable.
 With experience that goes back almost a century, we create doors, windows and other metalwork elements for buildings of all kinds across North America.
 For more information on kalamein doors and other products, contact us today.